Cameloah/fairy-in-a-jar/README.md

 ### RGB LEDs
 Some of the cheaper options of the RGB led WS2812b are quite unstable in their data connection which can result in flickering due to missinterpretation of the signal.
 This issue was solved by adding a 100nF capacitor in close proximity to every LED.
-This type of LEDs draws a maximum of 60 mA at full White brightness.
-Powering the LEDs using the arduino 5V output is therefore not recommended.
+This type of LEDs draws a maximum of 60 mA at full white brightness.
+Powering the LEDs using the arduino or ESP32 5V output is therefore not recommended.

 ### Microphone Module
 Depending on the quality of the LEDs, they also might interfer with the microphone module.
 Lighting up a number of LEDs depending on the microphone input amplitude therefore can result in unpredictable feedback.